Andela

-Andela is a global job placement network for software developers.
-Andela focuses on sustainable careers, connecting technologists with long-term engagements, access to international roles, competitive compensation, and career coaching through the Andela Learning Community.
+Andela is a private marketplace for technical talent.
+Andela focuses on sustainable careers, connecting technologists with long-term engagements, access to international roles, and competitive compensation.

+Andela allows companies to access technical talent in approximately 135 countries who are skilled in application development, artificial intelligence, data engineering, cloud, and DevOps.
+It sources, screens, and onboards the talent, handling the entirety of the hiring lifecycle.
+Andela uses AI/ML in its platform to match applicants with available roles.

 History

 Andela was founded in 2014 by Jeremy Johnson, Iyinoluwa Aboyeji, Nadayar Enegesi, Brice Nkengsa, Ian Carnevale, and Christina Sass.
 In May 2014, Andela launched their first recruitment cycle in Lagos by putting their first call for applications on Twitter.
 The company hired their first cohort—four Nigerian software engineers—after receiving 700 applications for 4 spots.

+Between 2015 and 2017 Andela had Mark Zuckerberg and Jack Dorsey come to visit their campuses in Lagos and Nairobi.

 In 2018, Andela celebrated the first two sets of engineers to complete the four-year program.

 In 2019, Christina Sass stepped down from her full-time role as President and transitioned into a supporting role as the Chair of the Andela Advisory Council and the Andela Alumni Group.
-Of the six original founders, Jeremy Johnson continues to work at Andela.

 While the initial route for engineers to join the company was via the Andela Fellowship, a four-year program geared towards junior engineers, this changed in 2019.
 Andela widened its hiring criteria for mid and senior-level engineers in Lagos, Nairobi, and Kampala.
 After their first remote expansions to Ghana and Egypt, the entire organization went fully remote in 2020.

-As of 2021, Andela provides technologists from six continents access to opportunities with global companies on long-term embedded contracts.
-Andela’s applicants can undertake training in software languages such as Ruby on Rails, JavaScript, Python, Ruby, React Native, Node, PHP, and more.
+As of 2021, Andela provided technologists from six continents the ability to access opportunities with global companies on long-term embedded contracts.
+Andela’s applicants could undertake training in software languages such as Ruby on Rails, JavaScript, Python, Ruby, React Native, Node, PHP, and more.

+In March of 2023, Andela purchased Qualified, an assessment platform that verified engineers.
+Andela purchased Casana, a network of IT talent based in Munich, in May of 2023.
+Through the acquisition of Casana, Andela increased its presence in Europe.

+At present, Andela is a two-sided marketplace with clients including Mastercard Foundry, GitHub, Goldman Sachs, Nebula.io, Kinship, Mindshare and ViacomCBS on the employer side, and a pool of over 150,000 digital talent on the contractor talent side.
+About 60% of those contractors are in Africa and Latin America, but Andela spans 135+ countries overall.

+On August 22, 2024, Carrol Chang, a longtime Uber executive who led its global driver and courier operations, was appointed as Andela's new chief executive officer.